Cricket Fever: Mumbai Indians

-Cricket Fever: Mumbai Indians is a 2019 Indian sports documentary web series that follows the 2018 season of the Indian Premier League (IPL) franchise, the Mumbai Indians, as they seek to defend their 2017 championship.
+Cricket Fever: Mumbai Indians is a 2019 Indian sports documentary television series that follows the 2018 season of the Indian Premier League (IPL) franchise, the Mumbai Indians, as they seek to defend their 2017 championship.
 The series was produced by Condé Nast Entertainment and premiered worldwide on Netflix on 1 March 2019.
 Cricket Fever is the first international series produced by Condé Nast Entertainment, and the first Indian sports documentary on Netflix.

 Synopsis

 The eight-part series begins with the 2018 IPL auction and ends with Mumbai Indians final league stage match after they failed to make the playoffs of the 2018 season.

 Episodes

 Production

 Condé Nast Entertainment Executive Vice President Alexander Edgington stated that a show about cricket was viewed as an obvious option in its discussions with Netflix to create content targeting the Indian market.
 Edgington stated, "In India, cricket is absolutely part of everyone's DNA.
 The things that people are about in India are Bollywood and cricket.
 The challenge was to make it appeal to people who only have a little familiarity with the game, but also to appeal to Indian audiences who don't need it to be explained what a googly is."
 Edgington also stated that one of the reasons for selecting the Mumbai Indians as the focus of the series was because the team is owned by the Ambani family, and he felt that they would also attract interest from audiences.

 On 4 February 2019, Netflix announced that the series would be released in 190 countries on 1 March 2019.